Theory of Low Voltage Transformers for Landscape Lighting

 NEC Code Book Essentials: Understanding NEC Article 411

-For any licensed electrician, compliance with the nec code book is non-negotiable.
-The primary section governing this type of work is NEC Article 411, which covers lighting systems operating at 30 volts or less.
-Adherence to this article is mandatory for a safe and compliant installation.
+For any licensed electrician, compliance with the NEC code book is non-negotiable.
+The primary section governing this type of work is NEC Article 411, which applies to certain low-voltage lighting systems operating at 30 volts or less.
+Adherence to this article and to the equipment listing is mandatory for a safe and compliant installation.

 Primary Sources for Code Compliance